mrosnauer/faircharger/README.md

 7. execure 'npm start' root level
 8. navigare into 'charger' and execure 'npm i', 'npm run build' and 'npm start'
 9. navigare into 'app' and execure 'npm i', 'npm run build' and 'npm start'
+10. open in browser with MetaMask: http://localhost:4200/
+11. connect MetaMask
+12. Follow instruction on website

 The services are availiable at:
 - angular       localhost:4200